vitormaarcel/Chemichal-Process-Modelling-and-Simulation/README.md

-# Modelin-Simulations
+# Modelin-Simulation

-Some projects that I do related to modeling and simulation in Chemical Engineering problems
+This project is about a heat exchanger and the objective is to calculate the heat loss with and without a isolant layer.